 Research output per year

-Christine Wamsler’s work examines, amongst other things, how cities can meet disaster and climate change challenges by analyzing (a) the reciprocal relationship between urban development and risk, (b) ways as to how risk reduction and adaptation can be sustainably integrated in urban planning and governance, and (c) exploring the role of contemplative approaches to support sustainable outcomes at all scales, from the individual to the global.
-In addition, Christine Wamsler has been carrying out research on the role that urban policies and planning can have in mitigating both the spread, and the effects, of the HIV/AIDS pandemic.
+Global trends such as climate change and mental ill-health, the ways in which power emerges and consolidates, and the causes and consequences of the unequal distribution of vulnerabilities and risk, are central to understanding urban challenges.
+At the same time, cities have the potential to enhance opportunities for their citizens and support individual and collective agency.
+Against this background, Christine Wamsler’s work examines, amongst other things, how cities can meet sustainability challenges by analyzing (a) the reciprocal relationship between urban development and risk, (b) how risk and vulnerability reduction can be sustainably integrated in urban planning and governance, and (c) exploring the role of contemplative approaches to support sustainability across individual, collective and system levels.
+In addition, Christine has been carrying out research on the role that urban policies and planning can have in mitigating both the spread, and the effects, of pandemics.

-Christine Wamsler's research projects include:
+Christine Wamsler's research and collaboration projects include:

-Christine Wamsler is supervising and mentoring PhD students and post-docs at the Lund University Centre of Excellence for Integration of Social and Natural Dimensions of Sustainability (LUCID), the International Institute of Industrial Environmental Economics (IIIEE), the Centre for Natural Disaster Science (CNDS) at Uppsala University, the Centre for Urban Ecology and Climate Adaptation (ZSK), and the Department of Strategic Landscape Planning and Management at the Technical University of Munich, Germany.
-Furthermore, Christine Wamsler is course coordinator and teacher in the context of different Master programmes:
+Christine Wamsler is supervising and mentoring PhD students and post-docs at LUCSUS, the Lund University Centre of Excellence for Integration of Social and Natural Dimensions of Sustainability (LUCID), the International Institute of Industrial Environmental Economics (IIIEE), the Centre for Natural Disaster Science (CNDS) at Uppsala University, the Centre for Urban Ecology and Climate Adaptation (ZSK), and the Department of Strategic Landscape Planning and Management at the Technical University of Munich, Germany.
+Furthermore, Christine Wamsler is course coordinator and teacher in the context of different Master and undergraduate programs:

 Research output: Contribution to journal › Article › peer-review